unknownv2/logmagic/doc/impl/azure-servicefabric.md

 # Microsoft Service Fabric

+There are two streams of NuGet packages for Service Fabric support:
+- 5.6 - targeting Azure Service Fabric 5.6 and supporting Remoting v1 only and .NET 4.6.1 only.
+- 6.1 - targeting Azure Service Fabric 6.1 and supporting Remoting v2 only as v1 was removed and targeting .NET Core 2.0 and .NET 4.6.1.

 To install the integration install this [NuGet package](https://www.nuget.org/packages/LogMagic.Microsoft.Azure.ServiceFabric/).

 This package provides two ways of integrating with Service Fabric - [enrichment](#enrichment), [correlating proxies](#correlating-proxies), and [health reports](#health-reports)